 - Instructional Services: Librarians provide orientations for new students, faculty and staff and classes on databases, searching the Internet, finding evidence-based resources, and citation management.

 - Interlibrary Loan: Library users from the Health Science Center may request and receive materials not owned by the Library through this fee-based service.
 Other libraries may request to borrow books or receive articles from our collection.
-In 2016, we delivered almost 3,700 more items to other libraries than what we requested, which speaks to the strength of the Library’s collection.

 - Liaison Librarians: Librarians are designated as a single point of contact at each school for library instruction and research services.
 The liaison librarians have office hours when students can drop by for assistance They work with the faculty, instructional designers, and program directors to plan and develop curriculum-integrated courses on use of library databases, evidence-based practice health information, and citation management.
 They participate on curriculum committees as well as other campus groups.
-The liaison librarians participate in systematic reviews, and provide reference services and customized instruction.
+The liaison librarians participate in systematic reviews and meta-analyses, and provide reference services and customized instruction.

 - Services for Distance and Off-Site Students: Students who are enrolled in distance programs or are unable to get to the Library in person are still able to take advantage of the library’s collections and services.
-The collection books and journals is over 95% online and accessible from anywhere with a network login.
-They can request copies of print books and journal articles through the Interlibrary Loan service at no charge, and can return them with postage paid by the Library.
-Distance students can interact with librarians by telephone and email if they need assistance.
+The collection of books and journals is over 95% online and accessible from anywhere with a network login.
+Students can request copies of print books and journal articles through the Interlibrary Loan service at no charge, and can return them with postage paid by the Library.
+Distance students can interact with librarians by telephone, chat, and email if they need assistance.
 With the TexShare program, they are able to borrow materials from academic libraries in their local area.